Arturo Murillo: Incarceration in Florida

-Soon after Murillo's arrest, former president Áñez, herself incarcerated in the Miraflores jail since March 2021, denounced her former minister, stating on her Twitter that "corruption is an issue that I never accepted in my government; unfortunately, there were officials who distanced themselves from all ethics.
+Soon after Murillo's arrest, former president Áñez, who has been incarcerated in the Miraflores jail since March 2021, denounced her former minister, stating on her Twitter that "corruption is an issue that I never accepted in my government; unfortunately, there were officials who distanced themselves from all ethics.
 Nobody chooses collaborators to be corrupted, and these acts have to be punished with the full weight of the law because they make the country look bad".
 Shortly after, former minister of the presidency Jerjes Justiniano accused Áñez of having known of the corruption from at least December and at most February and alleged that it would have been very difficult for the former president to have been unaware of such actions.

 Murillo appeared for a virtual hearing in the Southern District Court of Florida on 26 May.
-After twenty-one minutes, it was suspended and a preliminary hearing date set for 7 June.
-Two days later, the Bolivian Prosecutor's Office began the process of requesting Murillo's extradition from the U.S. for trial in Bolivia, while del Castillo announced that the Bolivian government would seek to send representatives to his hearings.
-After a period of negotiations, Murillo's lawyers secured an agreement with the U.S. Attorney's Office to postpone his hearing from 7 June to 9 July.
-Before that could happen, the Attorney's Office requested the postponement of the hearing to 9 August, and on that date, it was postponed again to 8 September due to the "unusual complexity" of the case, and his bail was set at $250,000.
-After that, Murillo's defense requested a further postponement to 8 October before deciding to waive the preliminary hearing entirely and move directly to the prosecution, granting him another month in order to gather evidence for the case.
+After 21 minutes, it was suspended and a preliminary hearing date was set for 7 June.
+Two days later, the Bolivian Prosecutor's Office began the process of requesting Murillo's extradition from the U.S. for trial in Bolivia, while del Castillo announced that the Bolivian government would look for representatives to send to his hearings.
+After negotiations, Murillo's lawyers secured an agreement with the U.S. Attorney's Office to postpone his hearing from 7 June to 9 July.
+Before that could happen, the attorney's office requested the postponement of the hearing to 9 August, and on that date, it was delayed again to 8 September due to the "unusual complexity" of the case, and his bail was set at $250,000.
+After that, Murillo's defense requested a further delay to 8 October before deciding to waive the preliminary hearing entirely and move directly to the prosecution, granting him another month in order to gather evidence for the case.
 Although Bolivian Attorney General Wilfredo Chávez reported that the 8 November date would be the "last postponement", it was further deferred one final time to 8 December.
 In the meantime, Chávez reported on 28 September that the other four individuals indicted in the case had pleaded guilty.

 Trial in the United States

-Despite the admissions of his co-conspirators, Murillo opted to plead not guilty, causing his case to be moved to trial.
+Murillo opted to plead not guilty, causing his case to be moved to trial.
 In January 2022, the court accepted Murillo's defense's request for more time to prepare for the trial.
 In October 2022, he pleaded guilty to conspiracy to launder bribes in the case.
 On January 5, 2023, Murillo was sentenced to five years and ten months in prison.